Pennsylvania's Assistive Technology Lending Library

 - How often are items ordered?
 An effort is made to order items throughout the year, to reduce waiting lists for items and to make sure the flow of new devices into the AT Lending Library is continual and responds to the needs of borrowers.
 Lending Library staff review new suggestions periodically, at least every other month.
 If you have made a suggestion, your suggestion will be acknowledged and we will let you know whether or not the item(s) will be ordered.

 - What considerations should I keep in mind when I am getting ready borrow software from the AT Lending Library?
 You will need to know whether or not you have a PC (IBM compatible, with Windows operating system) or a Mac (Apple computer).
 The descriptions of software in the AT Lending Library contain information about what platform and operating system version is needed.
-Most of the software will come on a CD, but there are still a few programs available that come on a floppy (3-1/4") disk.
-Unless your computer has a floppy drive, you will not be able to use that particular version of software.
-You will also need to look at any space, processing or sound requirements needed to run the software.
+All software comes pre-loaded on a laptop.
+Along with the software, the laptop is included in the total replacement cost of the loan.

 Also, consider whether there are additional software and hardware items that you will need to fully access the program.
 Examples of these items may include keyguards and special keyboards (like "Intellikeys").
 If items like that are needed, be sure to include those items on your request form.